After one of your limbs is amputated, you may feel as if the limb is still there. This is called phantom sensation. You may feel:

 - Like your missing limb is still there, or is in a funny position

 - Like your missing limb is getting shorter (telescoping)

-These sensations slowly get weaker and weaker.
+These feelings slowly get weaker.
 You should also feel them less often.
 They may not ever go away completely.

 Pain in the missing part of the arm or leg is called phantom pain.
-It may feel like:
+You may feel:

 - Sharp or shooting pain

 Some things may make phantom pain worse, such as:

 - Putting too much pressure on the stump or parts of the arm or leg that are still there